 - 1.1 Edge Hill University exists primarily to provide higher education, support continuing professional development and to carry out research.
-We aim to provide an environment, which is supportive to you, and to enable your academic achievement and the social well-being of our whole community and those who come into contact with the University and its student population. - The Student Disciplinary Regulations ('the Regulations') are derived from our responsibility to maintain student discipline so that you and all staff can go about your intended activities.
-They are designed to assist us in fulfilling our duty of care and responsibility to members of our community and to defend our good name and reputation. - 1.3 The purpose of the Regulations is to ensure that you are fully aware of what is expected of you and that you maintain a standard of conduct both on campus and off campus which does not: - 1.3.1 cause actual or potential distress or harm to others; - 1.3.2 cause actual or potential damage to the property of the University or others; - 1.3.3 disrupt the normal functioning or operation of the University; or - 1.3.4 impede or interfere with the pursuance of work or study of those working or studying at the University. - 1.4 You should ensure that you are aware of all provisions affecting you which are also contained elsewhere, for example in the Student Charter and other Regulations of the University, and in such other codes of practice, policies, handbooks and similar documents which you will have been provided with or directed to by the University. - 1.5 Advice and support is available to you through our student support services and your independent Students' Union Advice Centre. - 1.6 We will send all communications that are referred to in this document to your University email address. - 1.7 The following may nominate another to undertake their role under the Regulations: - (a) Vice Chancellor may nominate a Deputy Vice Chancellor or Pro Vice Chancellor; - (b) Pro Vice Chancellor may nominate another member of the Directorate Management Group of the University: - (c) Director of Student Services may nominate another member of staff of the University; - (d) The Academic Registrar may nominate another member of staff of the University; and - (e) The Head of Accommodation may nominate another member of staff of the University.
+We aim to provide an environment, which is supportive to you, and to enable your academic achievement and the social well-being of our whole community and those who come into contact with the Universityand its student population. - 1.2 The Student Disciplinary Regulations ('the Regulations') are derived from our responsibility to maintain student discipline so that you and all staff can go about your intended activities.
+They are designed to assist us in fulfilling our duty of care and responsibility to members of our community and to defend our good name and reputation. - 1.3 The purpose of the Regulations is to ensure that you are fully aware of what is expected of you and that you maintain a standard of conduct both on campus and off campus which does not: - cause actual or potential distress or harm to others - cause actual or potential damage to the property of the University or others - disrupt the normal functioning or operation of the University, or - impede or interfere with the pursuance of work or study of those working or studying at the University - 1.4 You should ensure that you are aware of all provisions affecting you which are also contained elsewhere, for example in the Student Charter and other Regulations of the University, and in such other codes of practice, policies, handbooks and similar documents which you will have been provided with or directed to by the University. - 1.5 .
+Advice and support is available to all students involved in disciplinary investigations, regardless of their involvement in the incident, through the Student Wellbeing team.
+The Students' Union Advice Centre also offers independent advice and we strongly recommend that students discuss their case with them. - 1.6 Communication with students.
+We will use a variety of methods to communicate with those students involved in the disciplinary process.
+Where we use email will send all communications to the students' University email address.
+If access to the University email is removed during this process, the student(s) must provide us with an alternative email address.
+It is a student's responsibility to ensure we have their correct details and to check their emails regularly.
+We will save all correspondence relating to the disciplinary case.